Dr. Pam Colvin, EXECUTIVE DIRECTOR

 Connie Chancey, PROGRAMS DIRECTOR

-Amanda Galloway, ARTS SPECIALIST — MUSIC
+Amanda Galloway, ARTS SPECIALIST — STORY & MUSIC

-Amanda Galloway has worked as a Music and Movement specialist for the Children’s Enrichment Program for 13 years.
+Amanda Galloway has worked as a Music and Movement specialist for the Children’s Enrichment Program for 16 years, and is working on Storytelling.
 She is from Morganton, Georgia, is married, and has 2 daughters.
 Amanda has been playing the piano since she was only 4 and began playing at her church, Concord Baptist, when she was 10 years old.
 She still plays piano there today, in addition to teaching a children’s Sunday school class.
 Amanda enjoys sharing her musical gift with children and believes that music should be felt and moved to in a way that brings happiness.
 It gives her joy to share her love of music with children here in the Appalachian Mountains where she has lived her entire life.
 Amanda would like to personally thank all the donors and volunteers who have helped her deliver happy and hope to students through the Children’s Enrichment Program for the past 13 years.

 Natalie Jones, ARTS SPECIALIST— STORY & MUSIC